linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Primer-on-Universal-Basic-Income.md

 Aside from philosophical arguments opposing redistribution or contesting any inherent right to a fixed income, opponents argue that UBI will hurt in:

 o Being Prohibitively Expensive: Opponents argue that implementing any meaningful universal basic income will be prohibitively expensive and unsustainable.
 For instance, the Swiss proposal of awarding each citizen about \$2700 a month would cost about 25% of GDP.<sup>xvi</sup> Critics further argue that the tax hikes necessary to adequately fund UBI will likely be a significant drag on growth.
 We go through some numbers for the US above.
-$\mathrm{O}$  Reducing Work Ethic: Conservative critics argue that UBI will significantly reduce incentives to work and encourage people to work fewer hours and have longer stints in unemployment.
+- Reducing Work Ethic: Conservative critics argue that UBI will significantly reduce incentives to work and encourage people to work fewer hours and have longer stints in unemployment.

 - Redistributing Money Away From Those Who Need It Most: Depending on how it's done, UBI might act as a net transfer away from people currently on welfare receipts to those who already have jobs.
 While raising taxes to pay for UBI will likely lead to a net transfer away from the wealthiest, it might simultaneously reduce support to those who need it most.
 - Redistributing Money Away from Providing What is Most Needed to Bad or Less Good Usage Unconditional cash transfers would mean that policy makers cannot try to ensure that the money provided is spent towards providing essentials (e.g. food stamps, social spending) versus less impactful or even harmful uses (e.g. people spending the transfers on "temptation goods" such as alcohol and tobacco).